LSVH/hbo-ict-inno-s2-tno/README.md

 The following features should be implemented in the near future:

-- Improvements to the User Experience, reduce the number of graphical components and clicks necessary.
+- Improvements to the User Experience, reduce the number of graphical components, and clicks necessary.
 - Integrate with other software, these seem to be the most important to us:
     - WordPress user management system.
 When signing up, users need to enter a bunch of personal information.
       Everything except the username and password could be retrieved from a PDS through our plugin.
     - WooCommerce (a webshop plugin).
 This plugin is quite big and there are probably multiple processes that we can facilitate with our main plugin.
-One in particular is the order form, where you must enter your address, payment credentials and such.
+One example is the order form, where you must enter your address, payment credentials, and such.
-- At some point the implementations should be ready for production and then we should consider adding an implementation for the issuance process, by adding support for issuance policies.
+- At some point, the implementations should be ready for production and then we should consider adding an implementation for the issuance process, by adding support for issuance policies.